SkafteNicki/dtu_mlops/03_debuggin_and_visualization/readme.md

 1. Run the `cProfile` on the `vae_mnist_working.py` script.
 Hint: you can directly call the profiler on a script using the `-m` arg
    `python -m cProfile [-o output_file] [-s sort_order] (-m module | myscript.py) `

+2. Try looking at the output of the profiling.
+Can you figure out which function took the longest to run?

+3. To get a better feeling of the profiled result we can try to visualize it.
+Python does not provide a native solution, but open-source solutions such as [snakeviz](https://jiffyclub.github.io/snakeviz/) exist.
+Try installin snakeviz and load a profiled run into it (HINT: snakeviz expect the run to have the file format `.prof`).

+4. Try optimizing the run!
+(Hint: The data is not stored as torch tensor)

+### Exercises (optional)

 In addition to using pythons build-in profiler we will also investigate the profiler that is build into PyTorch already.
 Note that these exercises requires that you have pytorch v1.8.1 installed.
 You can always check which version you